 Education at the Abraham Geiger College at Potsdam University is based on three pillars:

-- high academic standards with a broad selection of courses in Potsdam and Berlin, leading to a master’s degree in Jewish Studies at Potsdam University.
+- high academic standards with a broad selection of courses at Potsdam University and in Berlin, leading to a bachelor's or master’s degree in Jewish Theology with the focus on the rabbinate or cantorate.

 - guidance of the students in their pastoral practice through mentorship